 CLEAR is a program that makes it quicker for travelers to get through airport security lanes by using biometrics for ID verification.
 Since many people are currently avoiding traveling due to the coronavirus outbreak, a CLEAR membership might not be useful at the moment.

-Fortunately, CLEAR is allowing members to request a three-month extension to their membership, which can be done by contacting the company directly.
+Originally, CLEAR offered customers to pause their membership for three months.
+Now CLEAR is allowing members to request a three-month extension to their membership, which can be done by contacting the company directly.
 With customer service channels such as phone lines overloaded by requests, the fastest way to do so is via CLEAR’s online chat.
 However, some users have reported experiencing difficulties finding the chat box on the website.
 Alternatively, you can reach CLEAR by text, email or phone.